 More specifically, the heavy rotor is prevented from rubbing against the bearing’s white metal or babbit bedding area at low speeds through the production of a hydrostatic oil film when the rotational speed is too low to produce a hydrodynamic oil film (or self-lubrication).

-This hydrostatic film reduces the break-away torque during run-up of the turbine rotor during high friction start up, shut down and slow speed (turning gear) periods.
+This hydrostatic film reduces the break-away torque during the run-up of the turbine rotor during high friction start-up, shut down, and slow speed (turning gear) periods.

 How Are The Turbine Jacking Oil Systems Going To Specifically Help The Vogtle Electric Generating Plant?